RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 ## New mechanics
 * Auras.
-Sakuya and Udongein have "aura" type abilities, each granting different passive effects as long as they're active, and can be toggled ON or OFF by casting specific spells.
+Various characters have toggle-able "aura" style abilities, each granting different effects as long as they're active.
+Can be turned ON or OFF by casting specific spells.
 * Spell growth.
 All character spells and spell effects now scale proportionally to their main skills, instead of spell level.
 * Blood thirst.
 Remi now has to consume blood (or human flesh, with less effectiveness) in any shape or form, in order to keep the thirst at bay.
 * Immortality.
 Mokou resurrects after dying, immediately restoring her body.
 She can die as many times as she wants, but there's a soft cap relative to how many times she has died in a period of time, plus a small-ish pain debuff that stacks, to discourage savescumming.